 - 1 cup of chunky peanut butter

 - Preheat the oven to 350 F, and if haven't done so already, take the butter out of the refrigerator.

-- Sift the flour, salt, and baking soda in a bowl and set aside.
+- Sift the flour, salt, and baking powder in a bowl and set aside.

 - Blend butter with peanut butter in mixing bowl.

 - Gradually add brown sugar, creaming until light and fluffy.